Contextualist/grain/docs/source/tutorial_delayed.rst

    done adding to 2
    done adding to 3
    elevated_sum([1, 2, 3]) = 9
-   worker elogin1(local) starts cleaning up worker elogin1(local) clear
+   worker ...(local) starts cleaning up worker ...(local) clear
-   Time elapsed for all jobs: 0.40786700299941003
+   Time elapsed for all jobs: 0.408s

 Note that tasklet 3 only starts after tasklet 1 finishes and yields one CPU core, because we only have two cores in total.
-In the case of CPU core, request is non-specific (any 1 CPU core), while the assigned resources are (Core 0 or core 1).
+In the case of CPU core, request (any 1 CPU core) is non-specific, while the assigned resources (core 0 or core 1) are specific.

-Grain only inform the function at run time what resources are allocated for it.
-However, Grain never enforces that constraint.
+Grain inform the function at run time what resources are allocated for it.
+However, Grain never enforces those constraints.
 It is the responsibility of the function itself to follow the rule.
 External programs usually have various ways to manage their own CPU, memory, etc. consumptions, so the users are expected to inform them in their ways.
 In this example, we are only demonstrating how Grain manage the resources.
 As you can see, function